Domestic abuse: Victim says sentence is 'slap on the wrist'

 She said she would encourage anyone who is a victim of domestic violence to report it to the authorities.

-"I would like others to speak out and would want others to speak out but I feel extremely let down by the justice system today," Ms Gilmore said.
+"I would like others to speak out and would want others to speak out, but I feel extremely let down by the justice system today," Ms Gilmore said.

 "It completely knocked the heart out of me, every single time I went, it was put back or it was adjourned or something came up we didn't know about.